 - Durable and Stylish Design: The Wine air pump is made of stainless steel which is more durable and long lasting than plastic wine sealer pump.

 - Date Markers: The vacuum wine stoppers can record the time you last opened the bottle.
-You simply turn the ring on the stopper which can point to the time you want.
+You simply turn the ring on the wine stopper which can point to the time you want.

 Alternatively, you can make your own wine stopper using aluminum foil and plastic wrap.
 Wrap the opening of the bottle with these materials.
 If you want to make sure that the seal is air-tight, wrap a rubber band around the top of the bottle.

-5. Recycle the Old Cork
+5. Recycle the Old Corks

 A used cork from an older bottle is also a great alternative.
 You’ve probably never considered your old cork that has been lying around to fit your wine bottle.
 The expansion of a cork is primarily caused by moisture, but over time, moisture is lost.
 This means that the old cork may have regained its previous size, making it suitable for recorking your unfinished bottle of wine.